MihaiDavid05/Road-Segmentation-from-Aerial-Images/README.md

 python run.py experiment_BEST
 ```
 A folder with the `config_filename` name will be created under `checkpoints` folder.
 Here you will find the weights of the currently trained model.
+Our best model can be found under `checkpoints/experiment_BEST`

 ### Prediction
 For prediction run the following commands: